Relativistic reflection within an extended hot plasma geometry: Application to ESO 033-G002

 \section{Application to ESO\,033-G002}

-To illustrate the application of the new reflection model, we now apply it to an observation of the Seyfert-2 AGN \esosource that is well known to show strong relativistic reflection.
-The data have been analyzed in detail by \citet{walton2021} (hereafter \Waltontwentyone), who show that this source has a strong relativistic reflection component in the spectrum, which can be described well by a lamp post primary source very close to the black hole ($h \lesssim 2 \rg$).
+To illustrate the application of the new reflection model, we went on to apply it to an observation of the Seyfert-2 active galactic nucleus (AGN) \esosource that is well known to show strong relativistic reflection.
+The data have been analyzed in detail by \citep[][hereafter \Waltontwentyone]{walton2021}.
+These authors showed that this source has a strong relativistic reflection component in the spectrum, which can be described well by a lamp post primary source very close to the BH ($h \lesssim 2 \rg$).
 The strong reflection in this source makes it a well-suited target for a first application of our new model.